-The status register can be used to determine the device's ready/busy status, the result of a Main Memory Page to Buffer Compare operation, or the device density.
+STATUS REGISTER READ: The status register can be used to determine the device's Ready/Busy status, the result of a Main Memory Page to Buffer Compare operation, or the device density.
 To read the status register, an opcode of 57H or D7H must be loaded into the device.
 After the last bit of the opcode is shifted in, the eight bits of the status register, starting with the MSB (bit 7), will be shifted out on the SO pin during the next eight clock cycles.
-The five most-significant bits of the status register will contain device information, while the remaining three least-significant bits are reserved for future use and will have undefined values.
-After bit 0 of the status register has been shifted out, the sequence will repeat itself (as long as $\overline{CS}$ remains low and SCK is being toggled) starting again with bit 7.
+The five most significant bits of the status register will contain device information, while the remaining three least-significant bits are reserved for future use and will have undefined values.
+After bit 0 of the status register has been shifted out, the sequence will repeat itself (as long as $\overline{\text{CS}}$ remains low and SCK is being toggled) starting again with bit 7.
 The data in the status register is constantly updated, so each repeating sequence will output new data.

-Table 5-1.
 Status Register Format

-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 RDY/BUSY COMP 0 1 0 1 Х Х once bit 7 has been output.
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 RDY/BUSY COMP 1 0 1 1 Х Х

+Ready/Busy status is indicated using bit 7 of the status register.
+If bit 7 is a 1, then the device is not busy and is ready to accept the next command.
+If bit 7 is a 0, then the device is in a busy state.
+The user can continuously poll bit 7 of the status register by stopping SCK at a low level once bit 7 has been output.
 The status of bit 7 will continue to be output on the SO pin, and once the device is no longer busy, the state of SO will change from 0 to 1.
-There are eight operations that can cause the device to be in a busy state: Main Memory Page to Buffer Transfer, Main Memory Page to Buffer Compare, Buffer to Main Memory Page Program with Built-in Erase, Buffer to Main Memory Page Program without Built-in Erase, Page Erase, Block Erase, Main Memory Page Program, and Auto Page Rewrite.
+There are eight operations which can cause the device to be in a busy state: Main Memory Page to Buffer Transfer, Main Memory Page to Buffer Compare, Buffer to Main Memory Page Program with Built-in Erase, Buffer to Main Memory Page Program, and Auto Page Rewrite.